yuriy-chumak/ol/extensions/README.md

 by which a program written in Ol (Otus Lisp) can call routines or make use of services provided by the OS (Operation System) or thirdparty libraries.

-For example, you can use Sqlite library without including support for that library in Ol.
+For example, you can use Sqlite library without including support for that library in Olvm.

 ### Glossary

-* `value`, integer number fits in machine word.
+* `value` is an integer number fits in machine word,
-* `reference`, any other Ol object (big and floating point numbers, strings, vectors, etc.)
+* `reference` is any other Ol object (big and floating point numbers, strings, vectors, etc.),
-* `callable`, special formed Ol function that can be called from the external (native) code.
+* `callable` is a special formed Ol function that can be called from the external (native) code.

 We use some common names for types in tables:
   * `integer-types` means type-enum+, type-enum-, type-int+, and type-int-.